Danes Welcome Vietnamese President

 After inspecting a guard of honour, the official party made their way to Fredensborg Palace where Queen Margrethe, Prince Henrik, President Troung and First Lady Mai posed for official photographs.
 The President then headed over to the Hermitage Palace for a business lunch with Crown Prince Frederik and representatives of the forty Vietnamese companies participating in the visit.

 Meanwhile, Crown Princess Mary hosted a luncheon for the First Lady at Amalienborg, before the two women paid a visit to the ‘Bumblebee’ kindergarten in Hellerup.
 The kindergarten is one of the education centres in Denmark which uses the ‘Free From Bullying’ project The Mary Foundation introduced to encourage social inclusion.

 In the evening, the Queen hosted a gala dinner at Fredensborg Palace, to celebrate the long-standing bilateral relations between the two nations.
 The guests, which included Danish Prime Minister Helle Thorning-Schmidt and members of the Vietnamese delegation, were provided a dinner of dried cod mousse, lemon chicken, pork neck with seasonal vegetables and prawn rice salad.

-The visit will finish on September 20.Filed under Danish Royals, German Royals
+The visit will finish on September 20.Filed under Denmark, Germany

-Tagged Crown Prince Frederik, Crown Princess Mary, Margrethe II, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte, Princess Marie of Denmark, Sayn-Wittgenstein-Berleburg, Vietnam.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, House of Sayn-Wittgenstein-Berleburg, Margrethe II of Denmark, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte of Denmark, Princess Marie of Denmark, Vietnam.